In late 2013 I decided to knuckle down and get serious about my creative writing and trade ‘binge writing’ for a daily habit.

 To help me do this, I decided to commit myself to The Short Story project in 2014 – my own 12-month challenge to churn out a story a month, and also submit a number of stories to writing competitions.

 I hoped by the end of the year to have enough stories for my own short horror-dark fantasy anthology.
 That was the plan, anyway.
 Along the way I was sidetracked as at least one short story spawned several more, and other stories have found their way into other anthologies.

 My first effort was ‘Army Dreamers’, a horror story set in the Australian outback.
 In ‘Army Dreamers’, a group of soldiers rouse an ancient and legendary evil when they trespass on sacred Aboriginal land during a training exercise.
 Scary stuff!
 It featured in the horror anthology Tales of the Damned.

-My second story for 2014 was ‘For Fear of Little Men’, a dark fantasy tale set in a quiet neighbourhood beset by bad faeries.
-In a strange and darkly magical twist, it has taken on a life of its own and will now form part of a novella.
+My second story was ‘For Fear of Little Men’, a dark fantasy tale set in a quiet neighbourhood beset by bad faeries.
+In a strange and darkly magical twist, it has taken on a life of its own and will now form part of a standalone novella.

 There have been a string of other great ideas – some half-formed, others almost finished, and a few no more than keywords and half-baked descriptions.
 Creative writing’s like that!
 I’m still ironing a lot of work our for publication, but in the meantime, check out the standalone version of ‘Army Dreamers’ for the price of a coffee.

 If you enjoy any of my stories, please leave a review – your recommendations can help expand an author’s readership.
 Thanks in advance 🙂